mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 13 - `src/services/swarm/planFanOut.js`

+**In plain English:** start several workers at once, then wait for ALL of them to finish before doing anything with the results.
+The simplest way to collect parallel work - and the right one when you need everything and have nothing useful to do in the meantime.

 **What jcode does:** an LLM planner decomposes a task, the pieces run concurrently under `try_join_all`, and the results are folded back into an integration prompt (`crates/jcode-app-core/src/server/swarm.rs:1657-1671`).